 After a moment, an announcement came onto the speaker system.
 “Everyone, please report to the auditorium.
 It seems we have a situation.”
 Yeah, no shit.
 It took a full half hour for everyone to get into the auditorium because most of the girls didn’t know how to walk in skirts that long and full.
 Of course, not all the girls had skirts.

 Again, the rift had perfect metaphorical pitch.
 Alexandria was dressed like a knight, Boadicea was dressed as a Scottish lady (complete with McDougal tartan), Susie had somehow gotten a pastel dress that I am pretty sure was Victorian, Angel’s dress was pure white, and Aslan was definitely wearing a dress.
 Indi’s garb was East Asian and Ray’s was Native American, despite him being only like one-sixty-fourth Cherokee.
 Of course, as soon as Mark and Nick saw me, they started making King Arthur jokes.

 “My fair and promiscuous Lady Guinevere!”
 Nick shouted.

 “Will thou be mineth?”
 Mark yelled.
 I groaned.“First, Arthurian Legends are probably derived from the Celtic bear god Artos, and the first accounts of Arthur was in 830 AD, way before the Middle Ages.
 The first account containing Guinevere was published in the eleventh century AD, still too early.
 Second, it would be ‘willst’, not will.
 English is Germanic.
 Third, FUCK OFF!”
 With a loud snap, all of our outfits turned back to normal.
 That was an interesting day.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, LittleThoughtsWrite a Review